 Dashes and Hyphens

 em dash, en dash, hyphen.
 See AP entry for details.
 However, when using dashes to off-set a section of a sentence, do not use two hyphens.
-Instead, use an em dash symbol with a space before and after.
+Instead, use an em dash symbol.
 (From the "Word" menu at the top of the screen: Insert > Symbol > pull down screen: "normal text.")

 Always use Arabic figures, without st, nd, rd, or th.